(June 25) – The Pennsylvania House of Representatives voted unanimously Thursday to adopt a resolution

 (H.R.
 998) honoring the Camp Letterman General Hospital established in the weeks following the massive Civil War battle in Gettysburg.

 At Letterman, thousands of wounded Confederate and Union troops were gathered from area homes, barns,

-churches and other buildings throughout the area and provided the best care available at the time.
+churches and other buildings throughout the area (including the nearby GBPA'as Daniel Lady Farm) and provided the best care available at the time.
 The massive tent hospital named for Dr. Jonathan Letterman, medical Director of the Army of the Potomac, was the first to consolidate care for wounded and dying of both sides following a battle.

 The House resolution comes at a time when the Gettysburg Battlefield Preservation Association is

 crusading to preserve the remaining property where Camp Letterman was located south of York Road.